-Some coffee roasters say that peaberries are easier to roast because their rounder shape lets them roast more easily than their flat-sided cousins.
+Some coffee roasters say that peaberry coffees are easier to roast because their rounder shape lets them roast more easily than their flat-sided cousins.
 Others claim they’re more difficult for… the same reasons.

-Some claim that because a cherry put all of its “juice” into creating one bean instead of two, that bean may have a different flavor profile.
+Some claim that because a coffee cherry put all of its “juice” into creating one seed instead of two seeds, that seed (AKA bean) may have a different flavor profile.
 It has yet to be proven that you can count on anything consistently “superior” from one peaberry to the next.
 But that doesn’t mean it isn’t worth a try!
 Just don’t go into it expecting anything specific.
 Let it simply be an adventure for your taste buds!

-NOTE: On the look out for some organic Peaberry beans?
+NOTE: On the look out for some organic Peaberry coffee?
 Our article on the best organic coffee may give you some leads!

 Are Peaberry Coffee Beans Stronger than Regular Beans?

-If you’re talking about caffeine, Peaberries do have a slightly higher amount, especially from the Robusta coffee plant.
+If you’re talking about caffeine, Peaberry coffee beans do have a slightly higher amount, especially from the Robusta coffee plant.
 The folks at coffee.org put the caffeine content for Tanzanian Peaberry coffee at 1.42%, while most other coffees tend to come in between 1% and 1.37%.
 Here’s what Coffee.org has to say about it: (3)

 Tanzania Peaberry coffee bean has a 1.42% caffeine content while the Yemen Mocha Mattari has only 1.01% caffeine.
 Guatemalan and Kona beans are high in caffeine with 1.20 to 1.32% caffeine and Zimbabwe and Ethiopian Harrar having lower levels around 1.10% and 1.13% respectively.

 But if you’re talking about stronger flavor, that’s still due to the origin, roast, and extraction.
-Coffee from Indonesia and East Africa, especially in a darker roast, still tend to taste stronger than coffee from Hawaii or South America, no matter how many beans come from each cherry.
+Coffee from Indonesia and East Africa, especially in a darker roast, still tend to taste stronger than coffee from Hawaii or South America, no matter how many beans come from each coffee cherry.